 Enhances Retention of Customers

-Loyal customers tend to keep coming back to your brand, which generates recurring revenues for the long term.
-It is also widely discussed that retaining an existing customer is always costlier than acquiring a new one.
+Loyal customers tend to keep coming back to your brand, generating recurring revenues over the long term.
+It is also widely acknowledged that retaining an existing customer is generally more costly than acquiring a new one.

 Example: Loyal customers’ purchases can be rewarded with points to keep them engaged and encourage repeat purchases for any brand, starting with a beauty brand.